brendanmcc02/masters-thesis/meeting-notes/donnchadh-omahony.md

-# todo!
-* he said he would give me an account to use
-* he said he would also give me the chatbot to use
-    * or something like this, not 100% sure what he meant

 # the website
 * he doesn't do holland codes, he created his own vocational interest quiz
 * tries to replicate what he does in a 1:1 session